eth-ait/hci-project-group-11/README.md

 #### Social Music
 Use information from the environment (volume, amout of people, devices nearby) to select according playlists to match the mood of all guests.

+### Feedback from Stakeholder
+After a discussion with our stakeholder we came to the following conclusion:
+The Big Teufel Button is a very good idea isn't as strong as the other's as you are quite limited in the amount of options you have to go from there.
+Blast to the Past is the most emotional option, which is always a big Factor for Teufel, but our Social Music idea has the most potential for Teufel overall.
+Therefore we agreed to proceed with a focus of a social feature and the usage of sensors to detect, display and adjust a user's mood and integrate it into his music lifestyle.
+We therefore build a prototype based on the existing Raumfeld mobile app and won't focus on hardware itself.

 ## Prototyping

 ### First draft